lyeoni/pretraining-for-language-understanding/README.md

 ### Autoregressive LM
 The Autoregressive language model looks at the previous token and predicts the next token.
-ELMo, GPT RNNLM are typically the case.
+ELMo, GPT, recurrent language model are typically the case.

 <br>
 <p align="center">